Lapland-UAS-Tequ/tequ-tf1-ca-training-pipeline/README.md

 - Windows OS (Windows 10 & Windows 2019 server are tested)
 - NVIDIA GPU (Quadro P600 and Tesla P100 are tested)

+Pipeline might work without GPU, but it has not been tested.
+Training without GPU would be extremely slow compared to training with GPU.

 ## Configuration

 ### 1. Download and install following software.